-NOW, THEREFORE, BE IT RESOLVED by the Board of Commissioners of the Housing Authority of Gloucester County that the Revised Pet Policy be and is hereby approved as attached hereto; and
+NOW, THEREFORE, BE IT RESOLVED by the Board of Commissioners of the Housing Authority of Gloucester County that the Revised Pet Policy as attached hereto, be and hereby is adopted, and shall supersede all prior resolutions addressing the subject matter of this resolution.

-BE IT FURTHER RESOLVED that the Executive Director be and is hereby directed to file a copy of this Pet Policy to HUD in connection with the Annual Plan submission.
+BE IT FURTHER RESOLVED that the Executive Director be and is hereby directed to file a copy of the revised Pet Policy with the Department of Housing & Urban Development in connection with the Annual Plan submission.

-ADOPTED at the Meeting of the Housing Authority of Gloucester County Board of Commissioners, held on the 25th day of September 2019.
+ADOPTED at a regular meeting of the Housing Authority of Gloucester County, held on the 22nd day of September 2021.